 "I am not an individual; I am an integral part of the cosmos.
 I share divinity with my ancestors, the land, the seas and the skies.
 I am not an individual, because I share a tofi (inheritance) with my family, my village and my nation.
 I belong to my family and my family belongs to me.
 I belong to my village and my village belongs to me.
 I belong to my nation and my nation belongs to me.
 This is the essence of my sense of belonging." - Tui Atua Tupa Tamasese Efi

 'Blame my brain' - Fetal Alcohol Spectrum Disorder

-Finishing with a key message, Dr Hawkins promoted the need to consider FASD more often, particularly in the youth justice context.
+Finishing with a key message, Rose promoted the need to consider FASD more often, particularly in the youth justice context.
 Achieving diagnosis can often lead to the right support for them and their families, providing not only relief but the answers they need to move forward.

 Making a Difference to Pacific People with Disabilities

 All the way from Niue Island, Karolini Tutavaha came to provide a moving speech on ‘Making a Difference to Pacific People with Disabilities’.
 She opened, igatia e tau mena tote, (distribute small things and one thing will lead to another), and reminded us how little things can build much.

 Her emotive story began with the diagnosis of her son, Chad, with a developmental delay and ASD.
 She was told that Chad would never walk, talk or use the bathroom independently, and he was unlikely to live beyond 28 years of age.
 However, she recalled; one thing, will lead to another.